-- ASD Horizon – a self-contained class in a community school for students with autism at or near grade level who may require more support.
+ASD Horizon: a special class in a community school for students with autism at or near grade level who may require more support.

-ASD Programs –Students who are on the autism spectrum should be offered a range of programs and services along the continuum, as is the case with all students with disabilities, depending on students’ individual needs.
-The following represent some of the possible service delivery models for consideration for students who have an autism spectrum disorder, and are specialized programs in community schools.
+Students who are on the autism spectrum should be offered a range of programs and services along the continuum, as is the case with all students with disabilities, depending on students’ individual needs.
+The following represent some of the possible service delivery models for consideration for students who have an autism spectrum disorder, and are specialized programs in community schools or District 75.

 |Type of ASD Program||HORIZON||NEST|